1. GENERAL PROVISIONS

 3.1.
 The Race is comprised of multiple slots.
 Every Racer may participate in the event they registered for.

 3.2.
-The Racer may compete in the Race with one dog.
+The Racer may compete in one Race with one dog.
 One Racer and the dog they announced at registration will be referred to as “Duo”.
 A Racer may only compete with a dog they either registered with or one they swapped their original one for according to the following conditions.
-If the Racer decides to run with a different dog, they may do so once.
-They must announce their decision at least 72 hours before the race starts by emailing to email@example.com, as well as record the new dog’s data in the system unless they have done so already.
-After the deadline, there is no possibility to change dogs!
+If the Competitor wishes to com

 3.3.
 The Race Organiser provides the opportunity for one Racer to compete with two different dogs in two different time slots.
 They will be handled as two separate Duos, which requires two different registrations.
 In this case, the Racer receives a 25% discount for the second application fee.
 To be eligible for this discount, the Racer must let the organisers know about their decision to compete in two races with two dogs by writing to firstname.lastname@example.org.

 3.5.
-A race is won by the Duo or team that completes the course within the shortest amount of time according to the rules laid out by this document.
+The competition is won by the Duo or team that completes the course within the shortest amount of time according to the rules laid out by this document.

-3.10.
+3.9.
 Completion time is measured by the chip given to the Racers before the race, and the Racer is responsible for it.
 The Duo must crawl or walk on all fours under the obstacle at the start and the finish gates, and the hands must touch the time measuring surface that starts the chip.
+An exception to this is the Not Just Run race see. point 14.
 If an irregular starting or finishing prevents valid time measurement, the given Duo will be ineligible for prizes.
 In case the chip is lost or damaged, the Racer is liable to reimburse the Organiser.
-The amount of reimbursement pertaining to each country is found under the 14th point of this document.
+The amount of reimbursement pertaining to each country is found under the 15th point of this document.
 The chip has to be handed in at the end of the race upon receiving the gift package and medal that is awarded to everyone who completes the race.
 Anyone who cannot hand over the chip may only receive the package if they pay for the chip on location.
 If a chip is lost, the completion time cannot be verified, so the Duo loses their eligibility for all prizes except for the medal and the finisher’s package awarded to everyone finishing the race, if the race is otherwise completed according to the rules.
 In such cases, the Duo will be recorded at the last place on the list with the comment ‘time could not be verified’.

 • covered the distance between the start and finish line without leaving the track, and